misgana96/wumpus_world/README.md

 *  each room is represented with coorsinates of points represented with row and col
 * row and col counting started from up and goes to down so that zero is min border and three is max border

+### Perception

+ An agent percept signals from adjacent rooms.
+If there is a wumpus adjacent to it then an agent percet stench and if there is a pit then it percepts a breeze and if their is a gold then the gold will glitter.

 ### How to setup
 ```
 mkdir build